 When you consider the high demand for campers with a bathroom, it does also help the potential resale value if you decide to upgrade or make a trade-in a few years later as the family grows.

 Do Cassette Toilets Smell Bad?

 It all depends on what you use them for.
 A cassette toilet used only for “Number 1” won’t smell bad.
 Though using appropriate chemicals and emptying them will go a long way toward reducing the odors that some people complain about in hard-sided popup campers with a cassette toilet.

 There are a lot of great A-Frame campers with bathrooms on the market today.
 The one that is best for you depends on the size of your family as well as how highly you prioritize a shower.

-If you just want a cassette toilet and a sink for handwashing, but you still need to sleep a family of four, then the Aliner Family might be the best A-Frame camper with a toilet to meet your needs.
+If you just want a cassette toilet and a sink for handwashing but you still need to sleep with a family of four, then the Aliner Family might be the best A-Frame camper with a toilet to meet your needs.

 Not only can it comfortably sleep up to four people, but it also comes with a slide-out kitchenette.
 Though there isn’t any form of shower included.